yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 9.2 React-testing-library
 <br/><br/>

-10. Explain The Difference Between Class Components And Function Components (Stateless Component).
+10. What Is Function Components(Stateless Component) And Class Components (Stateful Components) ?
 <br/><br/>

+10.1 What Is Strength And Weakness Of Function Components And Class Components?
+<br/><br/>

+10.2 What Is The Difference Between Function Components And Class Components ?
+<br/><br/>

-10.1 When Use Class Components And Function Components (Stateless Component) ?
+10. When Use Function Components And Class Components ?

+> - **Function Components**
+> - Don't need to use lifecycle
+> - Don't need to use state
+> - Create reusable components

+> - **Class Components**
+> - Need to use lifecycle
+> - Need to use state
+> - Have to receive data form user

 <br/><br/>

 11. When Should We Bind The Function?